xdividr/dreamcloud-docs/source/dreamcompute/tutorials/configure-lamp-on-fedora-or-centos.rst

 The below links contain details on the configuration of each part of the newly installed LAMP stack.

-`Apache Directories and Main Configuration Files`_
+.. `Apache Directories and Main Configuration Files`_: 215231178-How-to-Configure-Apache-on-DreamCompute-Running-Fedora-or-Centos

-.. `MySQL Configuration`_

-`PHP Configuration Files`_

-.. _Apache Directories and Main Configuration Files: 215231178-How-to-Configure-Apache-on-DreamCompute-Running-Fedora-or-Centos
+.. `PHP Configuration Files`_: 215231208-How-to-Configure-PHP-on-DreamCompute-running-Fedora-or-Centos

-.. _MySQL Configuration: FIXME
+.. _MySQL Configuration: 215879487-How-to-Configure-MYSQL-on-DreamCompute-running-Debian-or-Ubuntu

-.. _PHP Configuration Files: 215231208-How-to-Configure-PHP-on-DreamCompute-running-Fedora-or-Centos

 .. meta::
     :labels: php apache mysql fedora centos nova